willschulz/tricordR/README.md

 ### Initialization

-Before collecting any data, run the following code to create tricordR's data folder in your home directory:
+Before collecting any data, run the following code to create tricordR's data folder (which is called "tricordings") in your home directory:

 ``` r
 library(tricordR)
 initialize()
 ```

-This is where scraped data, scraping logs, and token sets will be stored.
-Beware: re-initializing will result in deletion of any existing tricordR data that has been collected in this folder!
+The tricordings folder is where scraped data, scraping logs, and token sets will be stored.
+Beware: re-initializing will result in deletion of any existing tricordR data that has been collected in tricordings!

 ### Saving Tokens